 02 4974 5100

 Newcastle Art Gallery is being reimagined and currently programming offsite.

-The 2021 Youth Advisors are the third group to come through the program.
+The 2023 Youth Advisors are the fourth group to come through the program.
 They will be working on three major projects, as well as personal interest projects during the year-long program.

 Newcastle Art Gallery acknowledges the Awabakal and Worimi people as the traditional custodians of the land on which we work and live.
 We recognise their continuing connection to land, water, culture and community, and pay our deepest respects to Elders past, present and future.
 Newcastle Art Gallery is dedicated to honouring the culture and traditions of our local Aboriginal and Torres Strait Islander communities through the visual arts.